Want to learn more about this at Kettering Health?

 - Coughing that doesn’t go away or is getting worse

 - Children who don’t stop clearing their throat

 - Young children who are breathing more shallowly

 - Lowered energy levels in a normally active child

-Dr. Chong also notes for parents to be aware that when it comes to drowning, the most important part of CPR is ventilation.
+Dr. Chong also notes that parents the most important part of CPR is ventilation.

-Parents can help reduce risks for their children by making sure they know how to administer proper CPR and never leave children unsupervised.
-Water safety is not limited to pools, and also includes never leaving babies around any kind of water, even in the home.
+Parents can help reduce risks for their children by ensuring they know how to administer proper CPR.
+Water safety is not limited to pools and includes never leaving babies around any kind of water, even in the home.

 When you need emergency care, every minute matters.
 Kettering Health Network has 15 emergency centers ready to care for you and your family.

 Find your nearest location at ketteringhealth.org/emergency